Lubiąż Abbey: Decline and war

 The heyday ended abruptly with the Hussite Wars, which reached Silesia from 1428.
 Lubiąż was affected not only as a Catholic center, but also because of its riches.
 The Hussites plundered and pillaged the complex, devastated large parts of the monastery's villages and plunged Lubiąż into a long economic crisis.
 The monastery had hardly recovered from these raids and had just restored the monastery buildings when, in 1492, Jan II the Mad expelled the Cistercian monks and repurposed the monastery to a hunting lodge.
 The Cistercians were not able to return until seven years later, when Jan II retired to Frankfurt an der Oder in Brandenburg.

 In 1498, Andreas Hoffman became Abbot, continuing in this position until 1524.
 Hoffman returned the abbey back to its former purpose, and fortified it with stone earthen ramparts in the case of another war.
 In 1508, he had the abbey church, which had been in ruins since the Hussite invasion, restored.
 The expansive costs of this restoration were covered by the revival of the monastery economy.

 With the advent of the reformation in 1517, the 16th century did not begin promisingly for the monastery.
 Over the course of this century, the Abbey recorded ever-smaller entry numbers, and the foundation suffered.
 In addition, Protestant polities such as the Duchy of Legnica greatly expanded their holdings at the expense of the weakened abbey.
 Although Silesia was returned to Catholic hands by 1526, the monastery was unable to reverse its decline.

 After almost two centuries of decline, the situation improved significantly under Abbot Rudolf von Hennersdorf.
 This development was initiated with the construction of the large gatehouse in 1601.
 This was followed by a renovation of the abbey Church from 1608 to 1636, which was refurbished in the baroque style.
 However, the Thirty Years' War brought yet another setback.
 The monastery was occupied by Swedish troops and their Saxon allies, who plundered the newly renovated Church.
-Significant portions of the monastery's library were plundered and sent down the Oder to the Swedish-occupied Szczecin.
+Significant portions of the monastery's library were plundered and sent down the Oder to the Swedish-occupied Stettin (Szczecin).
 There the plundered riches fell victim to a fire in 1679.
 During the occupation, the monks had to flee to Wrocław, which was largely unaffected by the war.